ECSE Frequently Asked Questions

 Kindergarten services will be outlined in your child's Individualized Education Program.
 ECSE and Kindergarten teams will work collaboratively to ensure a smooth and easy transition to the elementary level.

-What is the difference in PT/OT/SLP in First Steps vs. ECSE?
+What is the difference between PT/OT/SLP in First Steps vs. ECSE?

 Services provided by ECSE focus on the educational impact of a student's identified delays and their participation in the school environment.